 The Salazar’s Yucatecan Tamales recipe

-Before making this recipe, you need to know a little information of where it comes from.
+Before making this recipe, it's important to know a little information about where it originates.
 Jess and I were born and raised in Mexico's Yucatan Peninsula.
 It’s regional cuisine has influences from Europe, the Caribbean, but most importantly ancient Mayan.
 These tamales known as “vaporcitos” are only found in our region as opposed to the typical tamales that are eaten throughout Mexico.
 Although our Yucatecan tamales have the same texture as typical Mexican tamales, the flavor is more rich.
 We add annatto to the dough and wrap the tamales in banana leaves which gives them a nice aroma and sweet Mayan taste to them.

 We live in Miami now so finding banana leaves is pretty easy.
 Every grocery store has them in the frozen section by the veggies.
 If you have a Latin or Asian grocery store nearby, I am sure you can find them there.

-For the filling, we like to stuff ours with chicken but you can fill them with: pork, ground meat, eggs,veggies, cheese, etc. Below you can find our recipe to make chicken tamales, but feel free to try any filling.
+For the filling, we like to stuff ours the traditional way with chicken but you can fill yours with: pork, ground meat, eggs, veggies, cheese, etc. Below you can find our recipe to make chicken tamales, but feel free to try them with other flavors!

 4 cups of Maseca Corn Flour

 1 cup of lard (this helps with the authentic taste so try not substitute for other oils)